PO Box 9021, Wilmington, DE 19809, USA

 Phylloscopus borealis

-This mostly Old World species is a fairly common breeder in western & central Alaska.
+Although mostly an Old World species, the Arctic Warbler is a fairly common breeder in western & central Alaska.
 It is a highly migratory species.
 Those that spend the summer in Alaska, winter in Philippines.
 It has occurred rarely further south in North America, in California.

 Outside North America, the Arctic Warbler has been seen during FONT tours in Japan, including Hegura island..